Rockyneuron/stimulation_protocols/pupil_labs/screen_stimulus_presentation/readme.txt

 as determined by the order.txt.
 Where the order is determined by a sequence of numbers seperated by ','.
 (0,2,4,5)----order is pythonic where 0 is the first order of appearance.

+** If you want an experiment wit all images completely random just delete the pseudorandom folder.

 It might be necesary to play with the parameter screen=(0,1) and to change the main screen in iondows configurations depending on the computer set up.
 Dependeding on the computer it may be necesarry to configure the stimulation monitor as the main screen of the computer, to show the calibration in the stimulation monitor.